 One week later, protests against the killing of Floyd, and against the wider issue of systemic police brutality, have not ended.
 In fact, in many places, protesters have been met with much of the same brutality.
-Even against this, crowds have grown larger, taking hold of the attention of black people and their allies, in different countries around the world.
+Even against this, crowds have grown larger, taking hold of the attention of everyone, and mobilizing black people and their allies in different countries around the world.

 As a man born to a black father, firstly, and Editor of this magazine, secondly, I feel duty-bound to enter this conversation.
 To think on the hurt that has been felt by black people and those who stand with them around the world, and to reflect on the words of those who have spoken out in the last week.